 I. Leadership core

-Section total: Three credits
+Section total: 7 credits

-III.
-Higher education and student affairs core
+II.
+Specialty core in Higher education and student affairs

-- EDLD 6530: The College Student
+- EDLD 6530: The College Student, 3 credits

-- EDLD 6590: Higher Education Law
+- EDLD 6590: Higher Education Law, 3 credits

 Section total: 21 credits

 - EDLD 6580: Field Experience in Higher Education and Student Affairs, 3 credits with advisor approval.
 A 300-hour supervised field-based internships with an online seminar.
 Students currently working full-time in appropriate higher education/student affairs position may be eligible to waive up to 150 hours of the Field Experience required clock hours as determined with the faculty advisor and with completed waiver application.

 IV.
 Diversity cognate